Shonentai: 1985: Record Debut

-2020 Departure Nishikiori and Uekusa but Shonentai would not disband
+2020: Departure of Nishikiori and Uekusa and indefinite hiatus

 In September 2020, Nishikiori and Uekusa announced that they would be leaving Johnny's by the end of the year.
 Despite the fact that the two are leaving the company, it was an unusual announcement that Shonentai would not disband and will continue to live on under this name, but their future activities are undecided.
 Johnny's official website stated, "Shonentai, as an analogy, is a group that has steadily accumulated enough achievements over the past 35 years to deserve to be inducted into the Hall of Fame.
 Although we have no plans to be active as a group in the future, we have decided to create an environment in which we can continue to be a beacon for our junior members at the Johnny's without any change, We thank them both for their past accomplishments and send them on their new journeys."
 It also made it clear that their departure from the company was amicable.
 On December 12, their 35th anniversary of their debut, the best album Shonentai 35th Anniversary Best and a DVD box set summarizing the history of the stage Playzone were released.

 At the time of their departure, since the end of Playzone, which was their stage show series, there has been little activity as a group Shonentai, each of the three members was mainly engaged in their own individual activities.
 Nishikiori and Uekusa said that their decision to leave at the same time was not based on any particular discussion between them, but rather on the fact that Kitagawa, a father figure who taught them many things about show business, died in July 2019, which led them to think about their future and come to this decision at the same time.
 Nishikiori explained the reason, "After Kitagawa passed away, there was farewell ceremony for concerned persons only, attended by all of Johnny's talents.
 What I felt there was that Johnny's was no longer the small company we belonged to when we were young, but had become a very large company.
 It was as if I had become a crew member of a large ship, and when I wondered if there would be room for me on this ship in the future, I thought there would not be, which is why I decided to leave."
 Uekusa said that the reason why he left Johnny's was because "as we get older, our way of thinking changes, and we decided to do what each of us wants to do independently," and he described relationship with Higashiyama and Nishikiori as fatal bond, and explained he would continue to talk to both of them about anything, and would remain open.